 Location: Brunnenstraße 141, 10115 Berlin

-In connection with this, a further information panel will be erected at the Operation Bunker on Teichstrasse.
+In connection with this, a further information panel ca be found at the Operation Bunker on Teichstrasse.

 For the F2 flat bunker still nearby, efforts to have it preserved as a historical monument are probably too late, because at the beginning of August 2019 the building was, at the very least, severely damaged by demolition work.